What is Phonics?

 Download the UptoSix Phonics Apps

-How Phonics Works?
+How Does Phonics Work?

-Phonics is a method for teaching children to read and write.
 Words are composed of sounds.
 There are 44 sounds in the English language, represented by 26 letters of the alphabet.

 These sounds are called phonemes.